3 Easy Ways to Scroll Up and Down in Tmux

 activating command mode in tmux

-1. Press [ to enter copy mode and use the arrow keys to scroll up and down.
+1. Press [ to enter copy mode and use the arrow keys to scroll up and down in Tmux.

 scrolling through arrow keys in tmux 1